mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

         - Multi-modal contrastive loss {maxmargin loss}

 1. Hénaff, Olivier J., Skanda Koppula, Jean-Baptiste Alayrac, Aaron van den Oord, Oriol Vinyals, and João Carreira.
 "Efficient Visual Pretraining with Contrastive Detection." arXiv preprint arXiv:2103.10957 (2021).

+1. Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
+"Model-agnostic meta-learning for fast adaptation of deep networks."
+In International Conference on Machine Learning, pp. 1126-1135.
+PMLR, 2017.
+  - learning and adapting quickly
+    - The key idea: train the initial parameters to maximize performance on a new task after the parameters have been updated through few gradient steps computed with a small data from that new task.
+    - Where it works!
+Why don't everybody used it afterwords!
+    - Contribution: trains a model’s parameters such that a small number of gradient updates will lead to fast learning on a new task.
+  - Prior arts: Learn update function!
+    - MAML: more flexible (loss function and architectures)
+  - MAML
+    - Problem setup:

+1. Weston, Jason, Sumit Chopra, and Antoine Bordes.
+"Memory networks." arXiv preprint arXiv:1410.3916 (2014).